Thiwanka-Sandakalum/VidSage/README.md

 # VidSage

-A powerful CLI-based tool for analyzing YouTube videos using transcription, AI summarization, Retrieval-Augmented Generation (RAG), and text-to-speech capabilities.
+A powerful tool for analyzing YouTube videos using transcription, AI summarization, Retrieval-Augmented Generation (RAG), and text-to-speech capabilities.
 This tool helps you extract insights from video content with advanced AI features.

 ## Features